BSN to DNP Pathway

 APU’s Doctor of Nursing Practice (DNP) program uses an evidence-based clinical approach that prepares nurses at the highest level of practice for the current, complex healthcare environment.

 The BSN to DNP pathway allows RNs with a Bachelor of Science in Nursing to enter directly into the DNP program without first earning an MSN degree.
 This allows for a seamless progression from the completion of a baccalaureate degree to advanced nursing practice.
-The BSN to DNP pathway includes two specialty tracks: Advanced Practice Registered Nursing (APRN)–Family Nurse Practitioner, and Health Systems Leadership.
+The BSN to DNP pathway includes two specialty tracks: Advanced Practice Registered Nursing (APRN)–Adult Geronotology Primary Care Nurse Practitioner (AGPCNP) or Family Nurse Practitioner (FNP), and Health Systems Leadership.
 The pathway meets the program learning outcomes for the DNP degree at APU and is aligned with The Essentials: Core Competencies for Professional Nursing Education (AACN, 2021)1

 1